mavera12/EHR/Getting-Started.md

 # Introduction
-## Welcome to Synthea!
+## Welcome to Synthea<sup>TM</sup>!
-Thank you for your interest in Synthea.
+Thank you for your interest in Synthea<sup>TM</sup>.

-Synthea is a synthetic patient generator that models the medical history of synthetic patients.
+Synthea<sup>TM</sup> is a synthetic patient generator that models the medical history of synthetic patients.
 Our mission is to output high-quality synthetic, realistic but not real, patient data and associated health records covering every aspect of healthcare.
 The resulting data is free from cost, privacy, and security restrictions.
 It can be used without restriction for a variety of secondary uses in academia, research, industry, and government (although a citation would be appreciated).

-## How does Synthea work?
+## How does Synthea<sup>TM</sup> work?
-Synthea generates synthetic patient records using an agent-based approach.
+Synthea<sup>TM</sup> generates synthetic patient records using an agent-based approach.
 Each synthetic patient is generated independently, as they progress from birth to death through modular representations of various diseases and conditions.
 Each patient runs through every module in the system.
 Once a patient dies or the simulation reaches the current day, that patient record can be exported in a number of different formats.

 ![](https://raw.githubusercontent.com/synthetichealth/synthea/gh-pages/images/architecture.png)

 ### Disease Modules
-The Synthea [Generic Module Framework](https://github.com/synthetichealth/synthea/wiki/Generic-Module-Framework) allows for the creation of state machines representing the progression and standards of care for common diseases, using a set of predefined states, transitions, and conditional logic.
+The Synthea<sup>TM</sup> [Generic Module Framework](https://github.com/synthetichealth/synthea/wiki/Generic-Module-Framework) allows for the creation of state machines representing the progression and standards of care for common diseases, using a set of predefined states, transitions, and conditional logic.
 Modules are built based on publicly available health data, including disease incidence and prevalence statistics, and clinical practice guidelines.
 The disease modules represent a Monte Carlo simulation, where events occur depending with varying frequency based on repeated weighted random sampling.

 As an example, consider the Appendicitis module: